Setting the PAM Client logs trace level in debug

 Issue/Introduction

-Sometimes it is necessary to enable debugging for the CA PAM Client in order to understand why it is failing.
+Sometimes it is necessary to enable additional debugging for the CA PAM Client in order to understand why it is failing.
 This document explains how to enable debug level logging for the CA PAM Client

-Customers have request this as such: I need to obtain more information from the CA PAM Client behavior.
+Users have request this as such: I need to obtain more information from the CA PAM Client behavior.
 Is there any way I can put the client in debug for more granular footprints in logs.log ?

 Resolution